 Adapting to New Storage Paradigms

 Both of these systems presented here, BW/4Hana and the SAP Data Hub, serve as ways to move away from traditional storage.
-They both offer a lot of flexibility alongside each other and companies can choose to implement either one or even both Each system provides for ease of integration between them, and the ability to pass standardized data between storage systems is not only unique but revolutionary.
+They both offer a lot of flexibility alongside each other and companies can choose to implement either one or even both Each system provides for ease of integration between them, and the ability to pass standardized data between storage systems is not only unique but revolutionary as an online coach.
 While it is understood that a data storage hierarchy should be established, this sort of thinking doesn’t take into account the near future, where applications will depend upon agile storage systems and seamless integration of data – a feature which both BW/4Hana and SAP Data Hub demonstrate.

 A New Data Architecture Paradigm for the Future